Attributed-graphs kernel implementation using local detuning of neutral-atoms Rydberg Hamiltonian: Quantum feature extraction

 where we defined the nearest-neighbor coupling strength $J_{\mathrm{NN}}=C_{6}/r_{\mathrm{NN}}^{6}$ with $r_{\mathrm{NN}}$ being the nearest-neighbor distance.
-Throughout this study, we fix the nearest-neighbor distance to $r_{\mathrm{NN}}=5\,\mathrm{\mu m}$ such that the nearest-neighbor coupling becomes $J_{\mathrm{NN}}/\hbar\approx55.4\,\mathrm{MHz}$.
-The choice (\ref{eq:graph_dependent_J}) is very appealing for the graph embedding.
-Yet, due to the Rydberg blockade mechanism \cite{Browaeys2020, Gaetan_2009} only a certain class of graphs can be embedded via this scheme.
-These are the so-called unit-disk graphs wherein an edge between two nodes only exists if the distance between them is smaller than a fixed value~\cite{CLARK1990165}.
+Throughout this study, we fix the nearest-neighbor distance to $r_{\mathrm{NN}}=5.01\,\mathrm{\mu m}$ such that the nearest-neighbor coupling becomes $J_{\mathrm{NN}}/\hbar\approx 54.75\,\mathrm{rad} / \mu s$.
+The choice in Eq.~(\ref{eq:graph_dependent_J}) is appealing for graph embedding, although it restricts this scheme to a specific class of graphs, namely unit-disk graphs.
+Here, an edge between two nodes exists only if their distance is below a fixed threshold distance~\cite{CLARK1990165}.
 In general, the task of finding a unit-disk graph embedding is a NP-complete problem~\cite{Kuhn_2004}.
 Conveniently, the molecules in the dataset just like the atoms in the QPU interact through physical forces which naturally makes them unit-ball graphs.
 The only problem is the dimension.
 Current neutral-atom QPU only allow for two-dimensional registers.
-Therefore, in our study we only include molecules that admit a two-dimensional embedding reducing the size of the datasets to $171$ (MUTAG$^*$) and $312$ (PTC\_FM$^*$) molecules.
-We denote the reduced datasets with an asterisk $^*$.
-The algorithm used to compute the layouts is an extension of the one described in Ref. \cite{Albrecht2023} (appendix E therein).
+Therefore, in our study we only include molecules that admit a two-dimensional embedding reducing the size of PTC\_FM dataset to $332$ molecules, corresponding to $95\%$ of the original dataset.
+The MUTAG dataset was kept intact, since we obtained a two-dimensional representation of all 188 constituent molecules.
+We denote the reduced PTC\_FM dataset as PTC\_FM$^*$.
+The algorithm used to compute the layouts is an extension of the one described in Ref.~\cite{Albrecht2023} (appendix E therein), \textit{i.e.} a force-based algorithm~\cite{Blade, Tamassia-chapter12}.

 The graph-dependent coupling matrix $\mathbb{J}_{ij}^{\mathcal{G}}$ (\ref{eq:graph_dependent_J}) only embeds the edges $\mathcal{E}$ of the graph, but it makes no use of the node features $\mathcal{L}$.
 The embedding of the node features $\mathcal{L}$ is a key element of this work.
-It is achieved through an appropriate choice of the local detuning $\delta_{i}\rightarrow\delta_{i}^{\mathcal{G}}$, see Eq. (\ref{eq:Rydberg_Ham}).
+It is achieved through an appropriate choice of the local detuning $\delta_{i}\rightarrow\delta_{i}^{\mathcal{G}}$, see Eq.~(\ref{eq:Rydberg_Ham}).
 Specifically, we have chosen a scheme that exploits the atomic masses $m_{i}$ within the molecules, and we define